-External Sources of Funds
+External Sources of Funding

-Information on awards offered to international students may also be obtained from the Canadian Bureau for International Education (CBIE): http://cbie-bcei.ca/
+Additional information on awards offered to international students may also be obtained from the Canadian Bureau for International Education (CBIE): http://cbie-bcei.ca/

-In addition, qualified graduate students (mostly PhDs) may also be engaged to serve as tutors in selected courses (e.g., introductory micro and macro, intermediate micro, statistics, and mathematics for advanced study in economics).
+Qualified graduate students (mostly PhDs) may also be engaged to serve as tutors in selected courses (e.g., introductory micro and macro, intermediate micro, statistics, and mathematics for advanced study in economics).
 These carry a similar stipend to TAs in both terms.